haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 * Any configuration setting included in the file is locked from editing, or read-only, in the deployed environment.
 This is one reason we recommend using `scd-dump`.

-  For example, we will have you install a module for Fastly in your development environment.
+  例如， we will have you install a module for Fastly in your development environment.
 You will only configure this module in Staging and Production.
 Using `scd-dump` keeps those default fields editable.
 * This file can be long depending on the size of your deployment.
 The `scd-dump` command generates a far small file than `app:config:dump`.

 ![Generate configuration management file]({{ site.magentourl }}/common/images/cloud_workflow-config-mgmt.png)